 The standards applicants must meet for membership in the LSPA are the same standards all members will uphold while they remain members.

 A LSPA member exhibits exceptional originality, creativity and judgement in family portraiture; it is only through the integrity of his or her work and client relations by which the association may maintain its and its other member photographers’ reputations.
 An application to join and rationale for renewal should observe the following guidelines:

 Web Site/Online Portfolio

 Out of respect for our clients’ needs, we give high priority to the online, digital representations of our work.

-Members must maintain an up-to-date and professional web site portfolio that continues to meet LSPA standards.
+Members must maintain an up-to-date and professional web presence that continues to meet LSPA standards.
 A member’s internet portfolio represents the photographer’s talent and professionalism and therefore reflects on the LSPA as a whole.

 We are Experts in Lifestyle Photography